danielmiessler/fabric/patterns/analyze_threat_report_trends/system.md

 # OUTPUT INSTRUCTIONS

 - Only output Markdown.
+- Do not output the markdown code syntax, only the content.
 - Extract at least 20 TRENDS from the content.
 - Extract at least 10 items for the other output sections.
 - Do not give warnings or notes; only output the requested sections.